 If your interpretation of scripture leads you to believe that the new heavens and the new earth involve a complete and total destruction of the old heavens and old earth, then there will no longer be a valley of Gehenna, because the earth that it is now physically and literally located on will no longer exist.
-Hint, hint.....some of the best ancient manuscript evidence demonstrates that 2 Peter 3:10 shows the earth and its works will be something like "laid bare" or "discovered", not "burned up".
+It's important to mention here that some of the best ancient manuscript evidence demonstrates that 2 Peter 3:10 shows the earth and its works will be something like "laid bare" or "discovered", not "burned up".
 See several commentaries on 2 Peter 3:10 as sources: